pub struct ComponentSelector {

 source§

-fn decode(&mut self, decoder: &mut Decoder<'_>, offset: usize) -> Result<()>
+unsafe fn decode( &mut self, decoder: &mut Decoder<'_>, offset: usize, depth: Depth ) -> Result<()>

-Decodes an object of this type from the decoder’s buffers into self.
-Callers must ensure that offset is a multiple of Layout::inline_align, and that decoder.buf has room for reading Layout::inline_size bytes at offset.
+Decodes an object of type T from the decoder’s buffers into self.
 Read more

 source§

-impl Encodable for ComponentSelector
+impl Default for ComponentSelector

 source§